alkn203/radar_attacker/README.md

 # Radar Attacker
-A BattleShip-like game that is made in tmlib.js
+A BattleShip-like game made in tmlib.js